What sailing qualifications do I need to charter a sailboat in Croatia?

 - Buses from airport (in Split direction) pass every 20 minutes and they stop near the entrance to the Marina.

-- Our office is located on the LUA pier- separate from others, with its own (eastern) entrance, located right across Restaurant Bimbijana.
+- Our office is located in the new grey building on the LUA pier- separate from others, with its own (eastern) entrance.

 - Marina Kastela can be easily reached from several exits on Dalmatina Highway.
 It is located on the sea road between Trogir and Split.

-- You will find our office when you go through our own (eastern) entrance, located right across Restaurant Bimbijana, on the LUA pier.
+- You will find our office when you go through our own (eastern) entrance, located in the new grey building with it’s own parking places.

 There are parking places next to our boats allowing you to easily transfer all your luggage and provisions from the car on board in one fell swoop.
 Parking is constantly guarded by Marina Kastela employees to whom you pay your parking to.